Code-Institute-Submissions/CI-MS2-Shapes/README.md

 * "Change Shapes" - button which will toggle between 3 types of shapes, giving the game a bit of variety for replayability.
 * "Restart Game" - button to restart the game, if the user made a mistake or exceeded turns for achieving best score, restarting the game will keep the best score, opposed to reloading the page, which will clear game stats.
 * "Information"- game rules and minimal descriptions of game buttons".
 Buttons will be on the right-hand side of the header.
-Once the page is loaded user will be greeted with a welcome message and game objectives explanaition, the button at the bottom saying "Let's go!", setting the mood for having fun and taking the challenge.
+Once the page is loaded user will be greeted with a welcome message and game objectives explanation, the button at the bottom saying "Let's go!", setting the mood for having fun and taking the challenge.

-Score bar will be located at the top of the game area, for it to be easy and intuitive to track or look up at your present score.
+The score bar will be located at the top of the game area, for it to be easy and intuitive to track or look up at your present score.
 If the user is up for a challenge, there is a section for "Best" score to track the progress.

 The game area will be clean, without borders or anything distractive around, so the user can concentrate all his attention on the game.
 Game cards will be positioned with 4 cards per row and 4 cards per column.